Uncertainty relations between quantum Fisher information and entanglement monotones

-We thank Zhenpeng Xu for discussions.
-This work is supported by the National Natural Science Foundation of China (Grants No. 12125402, No. 12405005), the Innovation Program for Quantum Science and Technology (No. 2021ZD0301500).
+We thank Zhen-Peng Xu, G\'eza T\'oth, Otfried G\"uhne, Satoya Imai, Manuel Gessner and Augusto Smerzi for discussions.
+This work is supported by Quantum Science and Technology-National Science and Technology Major Project (Grants No. 2024ZD0302401 and No. 2021ZD0301500), National Natural Science Foundation of China (No. 12125402, No. 12534016, and No. 12405005), and Beijing Natural Science Foundation (Grant No. Z240007).
 S.L. acknowledges the China Postdoctoral Science Foundation (No. 2023M740119).
-M.F. was supported by the Swiss National Science Foundation Ambizione Grant No. 208886, and by The Branco Weiss Fellowship -- Society in Science, administered by the ETH Z\"{u}rich.
-G.V. acknowledges financial support from the Austrian Science Fund (FWF) through the grants P 35810-N and P 36633-N (Stand-Alone).
+M.F. was supported by the Swiss National Science Foundation Ambizione Grant No. 208886, and by The Branco Weiss Fellowship--Society in Science, administered by the ETH Z\"{u}rich.
+G.V. acknowledges financial support from the Austrian Science Fund (FWF) through Grants P 35810-N and P 36633-N (Stand-Alone).

 $^{\ddagger}$S. Du and S. Liu contributed equally to this work.